Meet Murciélago, my 2005 Honda Element 4WD EX

 In 2018, I returned to the United States and spent several months borrowing cars, using paid car services, and doing my best to avoid buying a vehicle.
 I debated going car-free, referring to books like “How to Live Well Without Owning a Car” by Chris Balish and researching options like public transit and car shares.

 Unfortunately, the metropolis where I live doesn’t have the options for being car-free down to a science yet, so I began searching for a cost-effective vehicle to serve as a reasonable daily driver as well as haul my 1981 Vespa and double as a living space for camping and weekend getaways.

 Enter the Element

-With my criteria in mind, I focused on a car that was roomy but not ginormous, reliable and gas-efficient, more badass than a minivan but less sporty than a Jeep and, most importantly, able to accommodate both me and my scooter comfortably.
+With my criteria set, I focused on a car that was roomy but not ginormous, reliable and gas-efficient, more badass than a minivan but less sporty than a Jeep and, most importantly, able to accommodate both me and my scooter comfortably.

 I decided on a Honda Element: a vehicle known for the reliability and decent MPG that comes with a Honda, as well as its unique, adventure-friendly design featuring all-access “suicide” doors, flat-folding/removable seats and a pop-up rear sunroof.

 The Search and Score of My Element